KILTprotocol/spec-ext-didsign-api/readme.md

 ## Cryptography

+The signing of `getSignedDidCreationExtinsic` is done using a keypair.
+The allowed types for these keys are sr25519 and ed25519.

-The signing is done using an authorization key of a DID.
+The signing of `signWithDid` and `signExtrinsicWithDid` is done using an authorization key of a DID.
 The allowed types for these keys are sr25519, ed25519, and ecdsa.

 * The type sr25519 uses Schnorr signature scheme with Curve25519 keypair.